 Although his long coat is his crowning glory, the Somali is not too complicated to groom and keep neat as the hair is more silky than frizzy or woolly.
 There is a tendency to shed however and so a daily grooming maintenance plan is the way to go with this gorgeously hirsute breed.
 As an affectionate cat that loves interaction with his human, a good solution to his grooming is to include a daily session – especially during the summer and the shedding season – as part of some quality pampering and playtime with your pet.

 With a stainless-steel comb or soft rubber brush, gently work through the coat to remove any tangles and dead hair as well as help to distribute the natural oils into his coat and skin.
 Double up the brushing with a nice massage and tummy rub and you’ll have your affectionate Somali purring for more.
 The winter months mean you can perhaps drop the grooming down to a couple of times a week.
+Head over to our review of the best brush for cats for more choices.

 The Somali also has tuffs of hair growing between the toes so a weekly check of his paws and nails to see if they need a trim is a good idea.
 Also check their butt for any bits of poop that may have got caught in all that rear fur, using a baby wipe to whisk the yuck away.
 And don’t forget to regularly clean their eyes and inside their ears if dirt is building up, using a damp cotton ball to gently wipe it away.
+For more options, check out our detailed review of cat ear cleaners.

 As a water-lover, a Somali cat is also up for an occasional bath, especially in the warmer months, when that luscious winter coat is starting to part ways – a bath will help to remove any excess hair nicely.